 - Student-led classroom

 - Group activities

 Creating a Healthy Learning Environment

-In a modern world full of stress, a holistic learning environment is a breath of fresh air in the educational system.
-After all, a safe and secure setting is key to a productive, open-minded classroom.
-Holistic teachers are genuinely supportive of students, providing countless academic and non-academic opportunities for each individual to express themselves and shine.
+In a modern world filled with stress, a holistic learning environment offers a breath of fresh air within the educational system.
+A safe and supportive setting is crucial for a productive, open-minded classroom.
+Holistic teachers provide genuine support to students, offering numerous academic and non-academic opportunities for each individual to express themselves and shine.